jwds1978/jwds1978.github.io/_posts/2017-02-16-accessibility-at-the-elgin-street-mission.md

 Now, needless to say, I'm fucking pissed off at that point.
 But, I still have to relieve myself though.
 So, I hobble on over to Brady Square and use their accessible facilities.
 All the while, I was just hoping that I'd not shit myself as I'm hobbling as fast as I can to get there.

 Once I've defectated, I return to The Mission.
 By this time, I'm even more pissed off; to say the least.
 And, I'd think that I should've been.
-To be honest, if this had happened just a few years ago, before I was medicated for fucksticks protection, I'd not have thought twice about laying him out on-the-spot; don't let the cane fool you.
+To be honest, if this had happened just a few years ago, before having been medicated for the protection of such fucksticks, I'd not have thought twice about laying him out on-the-spot; don't let the cane fool you.
 I may be a gimp, but I'm not a complete invalid just yet.

 I express my frustration and anger to yet another staff in the building, and am given the same attitude as from the rest&hellip; Leaving me with the feeling that nobody there gives a fuck about what had happened to me, the complete and utter degredation of myself, and/or the laws regarding accessibilty.